jrawbits/VisionEval-Wiki-JR/VERPAT-Tutorial-Scenario-Planning.md

 ### Strategic Models for Integrated Land Use and Transportation

-**TODO Introduce these bullets**

-  + Support strategic planning efforts
-  + Consider many possible scenarios
-  + Combines higher level analysis of the transportation supply with individual characteristics of travel demand, built environment and policies
+VERPAT is an example of a strategic model developed to test policies, infrastructure investments and changes in demographics.
+These models support strategic planning efforts by allowing users to consider hundreds of possible scenarios easily.
+VERPAT combines higher level analysis of the transportation supply with individual characteristics of travel demand, built environment and policies such as:
   + Growth by place type
   + Households (persons by age and income)
   + Firms (employees and industry)